MideTechnology/ebmlite/README.md

 EBML Overview (the short version)
 ---------------------------------

-[EBML](http://matroska-org.github.io/libebml/)  (Extensible Binary Markup Language) is a hierarchical tagged binary format.
-It bears some functional similarity to XML, although the actual structure differs significantly.
+[EBML](http://matroska-org.github.io/libebml/)  (Extensible Binary Markup Language) is a hierarchical tagged binary format, originally created for the [Matroska](https://www.matroska.org/) project.
+The hierarchical structure of EBML bears some conceptual/functional similarity to XML, although the actual structure differs significantly.

 In the raw, EBML elements consist of a numeric ID, the size of the element, and a payload.
 It is space-efficient; the lengths of the ID and size descriptors are variable, using prefix bits to indicate their lengths, a system similar to UTF-8.
 The mapping of IDs to names and payload data types is done via an external schema.